philiagus/parser/migration.md

 - `withMaximum`
     - no longer checks the provided value to be valid against an already set minimum, so no `ParserConfigruationException` is thrown anymore
     - adds another maximum indestad over overwriting the previously set maximum
-- `isMultipleOf`
-    - A ParserConfigurationException is thrown, when isMultipleOf is called with 0 as first parameter, as no value can be a multiple of 0

 ### AssertNan
 - `withExceptionMessage`